 The DRBG mechanisms specified in this Recommendation support four security strengths: 112, 128, 192 or 256 bits.
 A security strength for the instantiation is requested by a consuming application during instantiation, and the instantiate function obtains the appropriate amount of entropy for the requested security strength.
-Any security strength may be requested, but the DRBG will only be instantiated to one of the four security strength that is below the 112-bit security strength or is between two of the four security strengths will be instantiated to the next highest strength (e.g., a requested security strength of 80 bits will result in an instantiation at the 112-bit security strength).
+Any security strength may be requested (up to a maximum of 256 bits), but the DRBG will only be instantiated to one of the four security strengths above, depending on the DRBG implementation.
+A requested security strength that is below the 112-bit security strength or is between two of the four security strengths will be instantiated to the next highest strength (e.g., a requested security strength of 80 bits will result in an instantiation at the 112-bit security strength).